LeiHou-code/Hyperbolicity-Dimension-2-2026-Code/README.md

 This repository contains the computational materials and Maple codes supporting the results presented in the following paper:

 > **arXiv:2603.14881**
+> **Title:** IMPROVED DEGREE BOUNDS FOR HYPERBOLICITY OF SURFACES AND CURVE COMPLEMENTS

 ##  Repository Contents